 - Salt chlorinator cell needs replacement

-- Salt level in pool is too low to salt cell
+- Salt level in pool is too low for salt cell

 - Tablet chlorinator is gummed up